ohdsi-studies/ScyllaCharacterization/README.md

 - Results explorer: **TBD**

 **Objectives:**
-The aim of this study is to assess the comparative safety and effectiveness of all emerging drug therapies used in COVID-19 treatment.
+The aim of this study is to characterize all emerging drug therapies used in COVID-19 treatment.

-Specifically, the study has the following objectives:
+Specifically, the study aims to chararacterize:

-1) To assess comparative effectiveness and safety among treatments administered during hospitalization and prior to intensive services
+1) Treatments administered during hospitalization and prior to intensive services
-2) To assess comparative effectiveness and safety among treatments administered during hospitalization after initiating intensive services
+2) Treatments administered during hospitalization after initiating intensive services
-3) To assess comparative effectiveness and safety among treatments administered after COVID-19 positive testing or diagnosis in outpatient setting without prior hospitalization
+3) Treatments administered after COVID-19 positive testing or diagnosis in outpatient setting without prior hospitalization

-Out of scope:
-- To assess comparative effectiveness and safety among treatments administered prior to COVID-19 positive testing and hospitalization (e.g. prophylaxis treatment)
-- To assess comparative effects of COVID-19 treatments compared to no treatment
 ### Package Install

+#### This section is still under development

 Notes: